nagasudhirpulla/taming_python/blog/skills/flask_client_creds_oauth.md

 * Run the client script
 * If the client gets authorized the resource server, the result will be printed in the console without any errors

-## Implementing own jwt validation flask decorator usin
+## Implementing own jwt validation flask decorator using pyjwt

 ## References
 - OAuth 2.0 Client credentials flow explained - https://auth0.com/docs/get-started/authentication-and-authorization-flow/client-credentials-flow